snac-cooperative/technical-docs/Specifications/Resource Relation.md

 record in the language table, back to the related_resoure.id.
 This means we have to parse the EAD langmaterial/language elements.

-We do not have language for MARC derived records.
-While it is possible to get some language info from the MARC 546, the values are discursive as opposed to language codes, or even a textual language name.
+Daniel wants to use language codes from MARC 041, probably $a, and implicitly, we must parse the 041 subfields for a language code.
+See ResourceRelationstoPostrgres.txt

 ```
 language.fk_id=related_resource.id and language.fk_table='related_resource'
 ```

 Resource creator name is a many-to-one.
-Use a reverse foreign key from related_resource_creator.fk_id to related_resource.id.
+Use a reverse foreign key from related_resource_origination_name.fk_id to related_resource.id.

 ```
-related_resource_creator.fk_id=related_resource.id and related_resource_creator.fk_table='related_resource'
+related_resource_origination_name.fk_id=related_resource.id and related_resource_origination_name.fk_table='related_resource'
 ```

 The place and address associated with a repository is handled via a place in the constellation.
 Address data